nslythe/syslog-to-loki/doc/pfsense.md

 # configur pfsense
-Go to : status -> system logs -> settings
+In pfsense web gui go to : status -> system logs -> settings
 - Enable remote logging
 - Configure addres for the remote log server to the address of the server where syslog-to-loki is running
 - Configure wht log to send